 An inspiration to singers the world over.
 It is no surprise, that not only does this festival boast some of the best Cuban singers, but also international stars such as Jordano Di Marzo, Lucecita Bentez, Moncho and Danny Rivera.
 The event is held in various venues every September Address: Centro Nacional de la Musica Popular 1ra Avenida 1010 Miramar.

 Havana will be the venue of the largest international gathering of enthusiasts of the best cigar the Habano.
-In this occasion, the event will pay special tribute to the Cohiba and Romeo y Julieta.

 When Admiral Christopher Columbus landed in Cuba in 1492, he sent two of his best men with introduction letters from the Catholic King and Queen of Spain to the Emperor of China, since he thought they had arrived in that Asian country, reality was completely different when they met with aborigines holding rolls of leaves between their lips.